DigitalRuby/IPBan/ISSUE_TEMPLATE.md

-If you want new features or have bug reports, please consider donating.
+If you want new features, please consider donating.

-I've spent many hundreds of hours providing this code free for the benefit of all.
+For new ideas and feature requests, please use the discussions area here: https://github.com/DigitalRuby/IPBan/discussions/categories/ideas

 Thank you.